-Join Museum of the Bible and DIVE (Digital Interactive Virtual Experiences) as we explore Masada on November 10 and Megiddo on November 17.
+Join Museum of the Bible and DIVE (Digital Interactive Virtual Experiences), in collaboration with the INHFA, as we explore Caesarea on January 20 and Qumran on January 27.
 Guides will take you on a virtual trip through these ancient cities using advanced images combined with an online interactive classroom to create a rich, immersive experience.

 Dr. Zvika Tzuk is the director of the Archeology Department of the Israel National Parks Authority in Israel.
 Tzuk has published several books about archaeology with a unique focus on ancient water systems in Israel.
 In addition to being a professional tour guide, Tzuk has dedicated decades to the uncovering of the ancient past and preservation of history.

 About the Guide for Qumran:

 Adrian Weisberg grew up in England and came to live in Israel 40 years ago.
 Weisberg is a graduate of the Ministry of Tourism tour guide course and specializes in the historical and religious aspects of sites or regions of interest.
 Keeping both kids and adults entertained, he welcomes all groups to experience Israel like never before.

 About the Archaeologist for Qumran: